3 Myths you should know

 You have to spend money to make money.
 This is one of the most common lines thrown around by those looking to start businesses, and also by those looking to grow their small businesses.
 But what if you are a business owner who simply does not have the capital to expand your product line, hire new employers, or otherwise grow?
 You have the option of taking out a small business loan.

 Sadly, though, small business lending is a concept about which there are many misconceptions.
 Some business owners don't apply for loans, or apply for loans in all the wrong places, due to misunderstandings and a lack of knowledge about their options.
-You deserve to be informed and to know the truth, so take a look at these four common myths about small business lending.
+You deserve to be informed and to know the truth, so take a look at these three common myths about small business lending.

 1. You need several years' credit history to apply for a small business loan.